Contrast-Security-OSS/contrast-gradle-plugin/README.md

 # Contrast Gradle Plugin

 Repository for the Contrast Gradle plugin.
-This plugin will download and install the Contrast Java agent during the initialize lifecycle phase.
-Then it will verify no new vulnerabilities were found before you call the verify goal.
+This plugin will allow for a Contrast Java agent to be downloaded and then ensure that there are no new vulnerabilities found.

 ## Goals

-* `install`: installs a Contrast Java agent to your local project
+* `contrastInstall`: installs a Contrast Java agent to your local project
-* `verify`: checks for new vulnerabilities in your web application
+* `contrastVerify`: checks for new vulnerabilities in your web application

 ## Configuration Options